-There’s a photographer in everyone, you just need to identify and be dedicated enough.
+There’s a photographer in everyone.
+You need to identify and be dedicated enough.

-If you are someone who is confused about his photography and his niche then I see myself in you during my starting phase.
-Photography is itself a vast subject and mastering everything at once will not going to happen.
+Suppose you are confused about your Photography and your niche.
+Then I see myself in you during my starting phase.
+Photography is a vast subject, and mastering everything at once will not happen.

-If you absolutely don’t know anything about landscape photography or even photography there’s no problem at all because everybody had to go through that stage for once.
+If you don’t know anything about landscape photography or even Photography, there’s no problem because everybody has to go through that stage for once.

 For your say, let me tell you something about my learning – “I had started with blogging about the places I went and how somebody can reach there at a minimal cost.
-I take my camera with me every time I go somewhere to get one best shot.
-But, where is the best shot I always asked myself!
-No reply but the inner voice says better luck next time.
+Every time I go somewhere, I take my camera to get the best shot.
+But, where is the best picture?
+I used to ask myself!
+No reply, but the inner voice says, better luck next time.

-Some of the images get blurry, out of focus, underexposed, overexposed, and other various other barriers, do you know why?
+The images get blurry, out of focus, underexposed, and overexposed.
+Do you know why?

-“What will be going to happen when someone handover a two-wheeler to you and you didn’t know how to start it” Messed-up right?
+“What will be going to happen when someone hands over a two-wheeler to you, and you didn’t know how to start it” Messed-up right

 That is what I had learned.